CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 L1_Bench/21       5.02 ms         5.02 ms          137
 ```

 Notice how it takes us significantly longer to see any increase in execution time?
-This is because the cache lines we're accessing are mapped to more than one set!
+This is because the cache blocks we're accessing are mapped to more than one set!
 Eventually we see an increase in execution time, but we can attribute this to the L1 cache only being 32kB, and not being able to hold an entire multi-megabyte vector (capacity misses).

 ### Beyond the L1 Cache
 We know that our L2 and L3 caches are set-associative as well.
 Let's take a look at some results from a slightly different benchmark, where we increase out stride to 512kB: